How to Delete Duplicate Files on USB Drive (4 Methods)

 1. Can I get rid of duplicates across multiple USB drives?

 Yes.
 To find duplicate files across multiple USB drives, using Cisdem Duplicate Finder.
 This app supports scanning multiple USB drives at a time.
-Additionally, it let you select duplicates for remover from prioritized drive.
+Additionally, it let you select duplicates for removal from prioritized drive.

 2. Is it possible to recover accidentally deleted files from my USB drive?